 - (a) A student's choice of programme and courses will be reviewed by staff in the appropriate colleges, schools and/or departments who will mark them as either: - i.
 Approved; - Pending (a reason will be given; usually waiting for NCEA or university results, limitation of entry or transferring credits); - iii.
-Declined (a reason will be given). - (b) Within 5 working days after lodging an application, students will be able to check the status of their application online.
-Note: In the case of limited entry course applications, although the automated prerequisite check may indicate 'Course Approval', the decision on admission to the course lies with the School or Department concerned. - (c) Students will receive an email if further documentation is required to support their application. - (d) Once an Application to Enrol has been fully approved, students will be emailed an Enrolment Offer.
-This will list the approved programme, courses and site code along with the required fees. - (e) Before they are officially enrolled, the student must: - i. check that the courses and site codes listed are correct.
+Declined (a reason will be given). - (b) Within five working days after lodging an application, students will be able to check the status of their application online.
+Note: In the case of limited entry course applications, although the automated prerequisite check may indicate 'Course Approval', the decision on admission to the course lies with the school or department concerned. - (c) Students will receive an email if further documentation is required to support their application.